otterscan/otterscan-book/src/install/erigon.md

 # Running Otterscan with Erigon

-## Enable the Otterscan namespace on erigon
+## Enable the Otterscan RPC namespace in Erigon

 When running Erigon, make sure to enable the `eth`, `erigon` and `ots` namespaces in addition to whatever CLI options you are using to start Erigon.